wb-driver/DRIVER2.0/web-installation.md

 ![production.sh](images/Installation_step2_2.png)

-This script will download all the necessary pre-requisites to run DRIVER 2.0 and also clone the code for front-end and backend
+###### This script will download all the necessary pre-requisites to run DRIVER 2.0 and also clone the code for front-end and backend

+**3. Environment**

-You must define the constant values in the .env file.
-A template .env.sample is provided which contains the keys and values required to run DRIVER2.0.
+**You must define the constant values in the .env file.
+A template .env.sample is provided which contains the keys and values required to run DRIVER2.0**

-Create .env file in the project directory refer template .env.sample and follow steps below:
+*Create .env file in the project directory refer template .env.sample and follow steps below:*

     cd /var/www/driver_new_tech/
     sudo nano .env